karla-codes/interactive-form/README.md

 Optional extra credit tasks that I've added to this project:

 - Prevent users from registering or conflicting activities
-- Add real-time error message to at least one required field
+- Added real-time error message to all input fields
-- Add a conditional error message to at least one required field
+- Added a conditional error message to email field when left blank